6 real-life vigilante stories

 Jason Vukovich

-The authorities charged him with 18 counts of assault, robbery, burglary, and theft, but he ultimately took a plea deal.
+The authorities charged him with 18 counts of assault, robbery, burglary, and theft, but he took a plea deal.
 In 2018, the courts sentenced the “Alaskan Avenger” to 28 years in prison.

 Recommended article